rickardvh/budo-notes/tsuki-no-sho/shinkage-ryu-mokuroku-preface.md

 [^4]: Ying the craftsman (郢工) is classical figure from the *Zhuangzi* and later Chinese literature.
 To "cut clay like Ying" is a proverb for effortless mastery: the blade moves without resistance because the skill is perfect.

 [^5]: Bian the wheelwright (輪扁) is another famous artisan from the *Zhuangzi*, who explains that true skill cannot be transferred by words, only realised through embodied practice.

+[^6]: Kage-ryū is a non-extant school of kenjutsu founded by Aizu Hyūga-no-Kami Iko.